hesom/splat_renderer/README.md

 # splat_renderer
 Simple tool for rendering point clouds with known normals and point sizes.
-Only works with point clouds that have `position`, `normal`, `color`, and `radius` attributes.
+Only works with point clouds that have `position` and `normal` attributes.
 Trajectories have to be in [TUM Benchmark](https://vision.in.tum.de/data/datasets/rgbd-dataset/file_formats) format.

 ## Installation
 ```